CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 tasks for phase 2 (adhering our code to clean architecture), we had an opportunity to add a functionality to our program for the benefit or users.
 We decided to implement the 'Undo' functionality using the Momento Design Pattern.

-Moreover, considering the accessibility needs of the users, we introduced the 'high contrast' feature (similar to
+Moreover, considering the accessibility needs of the users, we introduced the 'dark mode' feature (similar to IntelliJ) to the program which adjusts the color scheme to facilitate more visibility in the UI.

 #### Composite Design Pattern